(1) This rule relates to methods of controlling air contaminants (as defined in paragraph (B) of this rule) which have been established as hazardous.

 (1) No employer shall permit entrance into any confined space unless a confined space entry procedure, incorporating one of the following, is used:

 (a) Air sampling shall be performed by qualified, trained personnel prior to and periodically during occupancy to determine either that:

 (i) The atmosphere within the confined space contains an adequate quantity of oxygen ( 19.5 per cent) and harmful atmospheric contaminants have been diluted to safe concentrations; or

 (ii) Adequate mechanically induced dilution ventilation is used prior to entry and continued in use during occupancy to ensure that no less than 19.5 per cent oxygen is maintained in the confined space.

 (b) A supplied-air respirator or self-contained breathing apparatus is provided and used.

-(2) When the confined space has been exposed to, contained, or is likely to have combustible gases within its confines (such as sewage treatment plants), it shall not be entered if any reading in excess of ten per cent of its lower flammable limit (LFL) is obtained on a combustible gas indicator (see Appendix III to rule 4123:1-3-16 of the Revised Code).
+(2) When the confined space has been exposed to, contained, or is likely to have combustible gases within its confines (such as sewage treatment plants), it shall not be entered if any reading in excess of ten per cent of its lower flammable limit (LFL) is obtained on a combustible gas indicator (see Appendix III to rule 4123:1-3-16 of the Administrative Code).